logoPET OWNER VERSION

 Injuries and Accidents of Pet Birds

-ByTeresa L. Lightfoot, DVM, DABVP (Avian), Avian and Exotics Department, Florida Veterinary Specialists
+ByTeresa L. Lightfoot, DVM, DABVP (Avian)

 Reviewed/Revised Jan 2020

 Pet birds have an innate desire to try to hide any illness or injury.
 In the wild, showing signs of illness increases the chance they will be attacked by other animals.
 Thus, any behavior that is out of the ordinary is a sign that your bird may be ill.
 In particular, if you notice limping, the inability to move the wings properly, any unusual discharge, any changes in droppings, or a general lack of physical activity, you should seek veterinary advice or care promptly.
-If your bird is huddled, lethargic, unresponsive, or lying on the bottom of the cage, you have an emergency.
+If your bird is huddled, lethargic, unresponsive, or laying on the bottom of the cage, you have an emergency.
 Alert your veterinarian and transport the bird immediately.

 When a bird has a “bleeding” emergency, it is important to distinguish between obvious active bleeding (such as from the wing, beak, or foot) and blood on the cage or on the bird with no active bleeding.
 Continued bleeding requires immediate veterinary intervention, whereas bleeding that has stopped is best left undisturbed.
 However, even if bleeding has ceased, it is wise to take your bird in for an examination.